jamesjonesphoenix/X3-Colour-By-Race/README.md

 ## Race Colours

-If you want to change a race's assigned colour you can edit the entries in the `9965` translation file.
+If you want to change a race's assigned colour you can edit the entries in the `9964` translation file.
 No colours are hardcoded in script files.
+The t file contains extensive comments explaining settings and changing them.

 | **Race** | - | **Colour** | **Code** | **Image Example** | **Note**  |
 |:--- |:--- |:--- |:--- |:--- |:--- |